Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Abstract

 \section{Abstract}

-Despite their immense success, deep neural networks (CNNs) are costly to train, while modern architectures can retain hundreds of convolutional layers in network depth.
-Standard convolutional operations are fundamentally limited by their linear nature along with fixed activations, where multiple layers are needed to learn complex patterns, making this approach computationally inefficient and prone to optimization difficulties.
-As a result, we introduce RKAN (Residual Kolmogorov-Arnold Network), which could be easily implemented into stages of traditional networks, such as ResNet.
-The module also integrates polynomial feature transformation that provides the expressive power of many convolutional layers through learnable, non-linear feature refinement.
-Our proposed RKAN module offers consistent improvements over the base models on various well-known benchmark datasets, such as CIFAR-100, Food-101, and ImageNet.
+Despite their immense success, deep convolutional neural networks (CNNs) can be difficult to optimize and costly to train due to hundreds of layers within the network depth.
+Conventional convolutional operations are fundamentally limited by their linear nature along with fixed activations, where many layers are needed to learn meaningful patterns in data.
+Because of the sheer size of these networks, this approach is simply computationally inefficient, and poses overfitting or gradient explosion risks, especially in small datasets.
+As a result, we introduce a ``plug-in" module, called Residual Kolmogorov-Arnold Network (RKAN).
+Our module is highly compact, so it can be easily added into any stage (level) of traditional deep networks, where it learns to integrate supportive polynomial feature transformations to existing convolutional frameworks.
+RKAN offers consistent improvements over baseline models in different vision tasks and widely tested benchmarks, accomplishing cutting-edge performance on them.